Overview

 Research interests

-1. Organisational Change and Leadership Special interest in employees' experiences with large scale organisational change, examining their levels of adaptation, coping resources and strategies, as well as the communication and leadership of change.
+1. Organisational Change and Leadership Special interest in employees' and leaders' experiences with large scale organisational change, examining their levels of adaptation, personal capabilities, as well as the communication and team dynamics.
 2. Employee Skills, Capabilities and Training Examinations of effective responses to skills development and shortages, including strategies around recognition of prior learning, e-learning, new models of apprenticeships and strategies to assist displaced older workers, training and retraining including downsized employees, and the skills of leaders and chairpersons required of corporate boards.

 Research impacts